 Amazon limits how many devices can download and watch the same title at once, and those limits are stricter for rentals than for regular Prime content.
 The exact numbers can change by region and license, but generally you should expect to keep downloads to a small number of personal devices within your household instead of spreading them across lots of accounts.

 Looking back, I wish I’d known all these quirks earlier.
 Renting on Amazon is simple enough, but the rules can trip you up if you’re not ready.
-If you find yourself needing more flexibility, tools like StreamFab or other downloaders can help you remove Amazon Prime Video DRM and keep a copy longer for personal offline viewing.
-In some cases, it may actually be simpler to share your Amazon Prime benefits with family members so everyone can watch legitimately on their own devices instead of chasing workarounds.
+If you find yourself needing more flexibility, tools like StreamFab or other download-management apps can help you organize legitimate offline viewing during your rental period, as long as you follow Amazon’s rules and local copyright laws and don’t try to interfere with any technical protection.
+In some cases, it may actually be simpler to share your Amazon Prime benefits with family members so everyone can watch on their own devices instead of chasing workarounds.

 I’ve used these approaches myself during trips when I knew the 48-hour window would run out too soon.
 But I also remind myself: these copies are for personal viewing, not for building a permanent library.
-Out of respect for Amazon’s rental terms, the safe practice is to delete the saved file once the official rental period ends.
+Out of respect for Amazon’s rental terms, the safe practice is to stop watching and delete any saved files once the official rental period ends.

 Your ultimate choice to download videos from Netflix, Amazon Prime, Hulu, YouTube and other sites.